zhakamizhako/VRCOpenWorldMovementLogic/readme.md

 >	- Optimize using LODs
 >	- Use the ZHK_ModifiedObjectSync Script to Synchronize objects in Map Space
 >	- Make small colliders on parts where you are expected to walk.

-Todo
->	- Create a script or workaround for objects involving object sync
+>	- Use the included modified Object Sync

 # Changelog
 ```